CAS Computer Replacement Program (CCRP) Policy

 - Attempts to repair computer have failed

-If you need a computer immediately, CASIT may provide a loaner to meet your needs until the CCRP replacement machine has arrived.
+If you need a computer immediately, USS may provide a loaner to meet your needs until the CCRP replacement machine has arrived.
 This is subject to availability.

-July 1 – July 30 – CCRP Eligibility List review and approval process begins with the goal of finalization by July 30.
+July 1 – July 30 – CCRP Eligibility List review and approval process begin with the goal of finalization by July 30.

 August 1 – November 30 – CCRP Ordering open to eligible users and/or departmental CCRP contacts from finalized departments.